shdlabs/SSTorytime/docs/API.md

 ## Basic retrieval functions

-* `GetDBNodePtrMatchingName(ctx PoSST,s string) []NodePtr` - returns a list of node pointers to names matching the input string as a substring
+* `GetDBNodePtrMatchingName(ctx PoSST,chap,src string) []NodePtr` - returns a list of node pointers to names matching the input string as a substring

 * `GetDBNodePtrMatchingNCC(ctx PoSST,chap,nm string ,cn []string) []NodePtr` - returns a list of node pointers to nodes matching the combined input string, filtered by chapter and context strategy matches. *This is currently a simple substring match, but is intended to offer more sophisticated fuzzy matching in future.* [See demo](https://github.com/markburgess/SSTorytime/blob/main/src/demo_pocs/search_by_name.go)